Bowling (cricket): The bowling action

 The typical bowling action of a fast bowler.

 Australian fast bowler Brett Lee in action in 2005.

 Bowling the ball is distinguished from simply throwing the ball by a strictly specified biomechanical definition.

 Originally, this definition said that the elbow joint must not straighten out during the bowling action.
-Bowlers generally hold their elbows fully extended and rotate the arm vertically about the shoulder joint to impart velocity to the ball, releasing it near the top of the arc.
+Bowlers generally hold their elbows fully extended and keeping the bowling arm straight, releasing it near the top of the arc.
 Flexion at the elbow is not allowed, but any extension of the elbow was deemed to be a throw and would be liable to be called a no-ball.
 This was thought to be possible only if the bowler's elbow was originally held in a slightly flexed position.

 In 2005, this definition was deemed to be physically impossible by a scientific investigative commission.
 Biomechanical studies that showed that almost all bowlers extend their elbows somewhat throughout the bowling action, because the stress of swinging the arm around hyperextends the elbow joint.
 A guideline was introduced to allow extensions or hyperextensions of angles up to 15 degrees before deeming the ball illegally thrown.

 Bowling actions are typically divided into side on and front on actions.
 In the side on action, the back foot lands parallel to the bowling crease and the bowler aims at the wicket by looking over his front shoulder.
 In the front on action, the back foot lands pointing down the pitch and the bowler aims at the wicket by looking inside the line of his front arm.
 Many bowlers operate with a mid-way action with the back foot landing at roughly 45 degrees and the upper body aligned somewhere between side on and front on.
 This differs from a mixed action, which mixes distinct elements of both side on and front on actions, and is generally discouraged amongst young bowlers as it can lead to problems in later life due to the twisting of the back inherent in the action.